jdejoode/partsofspeech-JNSL/README.md

 # Results

-The results include a PLA biplot in 2D and one in 3D as well as a correlation plot.
+The results include a PCA biplot in 2D and one in 3D as well as a correlation plot.
 They can be inspected in the results folder.

 # Attribution